-Variable Value adv-rtr Shows information for the specified advertising router. area Shows information for the specified area. detail Shows information beyond the basic information. gigabitEthernet {slot/port} Specifies the slot and port.
-Isa-type <1-8> Shows information for the specified LSA type.
-Isid <0-4294967295> Shows information for the specified link-state ID. scope <1-3> Shows information for the specified scope: link-scope LSAs-View the link-scope LSDB to view the LSAs that are not flooded beyond the local link. area-scope LSAs-View the area-scope LSDB to see the LSAs that are flooded in a single OSPF area.
+Variable Value adv-rtr Shows information for the specified advertising router. area Shows information for the specified area. detail Shows information beyond the basic information. {slot/port} Identifies a single slot and port.
+Isa-type <1-8> Shows information for the specified LSA type. lsid <0-4294967295> Shows information for the specified link-state ID.

+Variable Value scope <1-3> Shows information for the specified scope: link-scope LSAs-View the link-scope LSDB to view the LSAs that are not flooded beyond the local link. area-scope LSAs-View the area-scope LSDB to see the LSAs that are flooded in a single OSPF area.
 Area scope is used in router LSAs, network LSAs, Inter-Area-Prefix-LSAs, Inter- Area-Router LSAs, and Intra-Area-Prefix-LSAs.
 AS-scope LSAs-View the AS-scope LSDB to see the LSAs that are flooded through the routing domain.
-The AS scope is used for ASexternal- LSAs. tunnel <1-2000> Specifies the ID number of the tunnel. vlan <1-4084> Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to

-Variable Value 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+The AS scope is used for ASexternal- LSAs. vlan <1-4084> Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.